-On this re-visit I was confronted by the aftermath of the previous evening’s storms.
+On this occasion I was confronted by the aftermath of the previous evening’s storms.
 Tiles were dislodged from the roof of the fish cellars and the storm boards on the RNLI station had been destroyed.
 As the clean-up work continued, the sun promised a fine day ahead, the calm after the storm.

 Byron describes the storm damage at Port Isaac.